 Technologies to be included:

 The Utsil Naj PoA is designed to facilitate the meeting of this human basic need by removing indoor air pollution.
-To reach this target and for this second crediting period, the technology selected in this PoA is improved cook stoves (ICS) according to the Methodology: Improved biomass cookstoves.
+To reach this target and for this second crediting period, the technology selected in this PoA is improved cook stoves (ICS).

-In addition, other technologies could also be added to the PoA (with their own methodologies) through appropriate design change procedures in order to meet the needs of other targeted populations.
+In addition, other technologies could also be added to the PoA (with their own methodologies) through appropriate design change procedures to meet the needs of other targeted populations.

 Cooking: solar cookers, plant oil-fired stoves, ovens, heat-retention cookers.